 A single temperature model does not provide a good fit, though the low resolution ROSAT and Chandra ACIS data, are adequately fit by a single temperature thermal model (Imanashi et al. 2002).
 We did find a good fit when we used a two temperature bapec model with interstellar absorption.
-The best-fit model has temperatures of roughly 1 and 4 keV, with approximately five times the emission measure in the
+The best-fit model has temperatures of roughly 12 and 47 million K (MK), with approximately five times the emission measure in the hotter component as in the cooler component.
+The abundances are sub-solar, and no significant line broadening is found, with a 68 percent confidence limit of $\sigma{turb} = 50$ km s-1; about one-third of the spectral resolution.
+We find an interstellar column density of slightly

 Figure 1.
 The entire usable portions of the MEG (top) and HEG (bottom) first order spectra of DoAr 21.
 The binning is native (2.5 mÅ for the HEG and 5 mÅ for the MEG).
 The shape of the continuum is dominated by the wavelength-dependent effective area of the telescope, gratings, and detector, rather than the intrinsic emission.
 Vertical dashed lines represent the laboratory rest wavelengths of important lines.
-The annotations above the top panel indicate the element and ionization stage, while those above the lower panel highlight the Lyman- α lines of hydrogen-like isoelectronic sequence and the principle transition of the helium-like isoelectronic sequence.
-(Coauthors: I have a version of this figure without the labels.
-Would that be preferable?
-If we keep them, I should probably describe/explain the labels.
-I could also make the dashed vertical lines lighter.
-Let me know what you think.)
+The annotations above the top panel indicate the element and ionization stage, while those above the lower panel highlight the Lyman- $\alpha$ lines of the hydrogen-like isoelectronic sequence and the principle transition of the helium-like isoelectronic sequence.

-hotter component as in the cooler component.
-The abundances are sub-solar, and no significant line broadening is found, with a 68 percent confidence limit of $\sigma{turb} = 50 \text{ km}$ s-1; about one-third of the spectral resolution.
-We find an interstellar column density of slightly more than 10^{22} cm-2, which is completely consistent with the extinction of $A_V = 6$ magnitudes, given the conversion between extinction and hydrogen column density of (ref?).
-The model has a flux on $0.5 \text{ to } 8.0 \text{ keV of } 1.37 \times 10^{-11} \text{ ergs s}^{-1} \text{ cm}^{-2}$, and correcting for interstellar attenuation, the unabsorbed X-ray flux is a little more than twice this.
+more than $10^{22}$ cm-2, which is completely consistent with the extinction of $A_V = 6.2$ magnitudes, given the conversion between extinction and hydrogen column density of Vuong et al. (2003).
+The model has a flux on the range 0.3 to 10 keV of $1.48 \times 10^{-11}$ ergs s-1 cm-2.
+Correcting for interstellar attenuation, the unabsorbed X-ray flux is a little more than twice this.
 The best-fit model parameters and their 68 percent confidence limits are listed in Table 1.
 This fit is formally good, although the two temperatures certainly are an approximation to a continuous distribution of temperatures.
 Furthermore, the confidence limits are based only on statistical errors on the data, and in our experience, for datasets with many bins (the data we fit here have 12,196 bins), formal confidence limits are unrealistically tight.

-To test the robustness of this fit, we refit the data using the ISIS X-ray analysis package (v.xx)(ref?).
-We also used the APEC model with interstellar absorption, and also found that a two temperature model was required to achieve a good fit.
+To test the robustness of this fit, we refit the data using the ISIS X-ray analysis package (v.xx)(ref? - Marc?).
+We used the APEC model with interstellar absorption, and - as we did with the fits in XSPEC - found that a two temperature model was required to achieve a good fit.
 The temperatures of the best-fit components were both higher by about 20 percent, and the emission measure weighting was even more skewed toward the hot component.
 The interstellar column density was about 10 percent lower than in the XSPEC fit.
 There were some differences in the method used for the fitting in ISIS, including the use of adaptive smoothing (to ensure a minimum signal to noise per bin) and a fit performed over a slightly different wavelength range.
-Perhaps these factor of ten or twenty percent discrepancies between the two model fitting programs are a more realistic representation of the parameter uncertainties.
+Perhaps these factor of ten or twenty percent discrepancies between the two model fitting programs are a more realistic representation of the parameter uncertainties than are the formal, statistical confidence limits.
 We will use the APEC model fitting in XSPEC as the standard throughout the rest of the paper.